nvennin/test-www/procedures/Procedure_GDP_GMQHI_Self-Inspections.md

 * A copy of the final report shall be circulated to the Director of Quality, Responsible Person, Management and other relevant personnel as appropriate.

 ### Monitoring
-* Critical and major self—inspection observations shall be presented at the routine Quality management review meetings.
+* Critical and major self-inspection observations shall be presented at the routine Quality management review meetings.

 ## TRAINING
 Anyone who performs the tasks as outlined in this procedure must first complete read and understand training.
 Auditors performing audits shall be appropriately trained or have relevant experience in the subject area.